 Anne Lowell Wells Fund: This fund was created by the International Relations Club and furthered by the Cheshire Cheese Club in memory of Miss Anne Lowell Wells, a deceased member of the faculty.

-The interest from this fund is available to deserving students in the Junior College who may make application to the Faculty Committee.
+The interest from this fund is available to deserving students in the Junior College through the Junior College Student Loan Fund.